Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • Ripples before the eyes;

-According to statistics, 40% of newborns have a cyst of the head.
-Most often they are diagnosed in utero.
-The comforting fact is that in most cases, such formations disappear without a trace in the process of the child's growth.
-But a child born with this pathology should be under the constant supervision of specialists in order to avoid serious complications.
+According to statistics, 40% of newborns have a head cyst.
+Most often they are diagnosed in fetal development.
+The comforting fact is that in most cases, such formations disappear without a trace as the child grows.
+But a child born with this pathology must be under the constant supervision of specialists in order to avoid serious complications.
 Therefore, it is very important for a pregnant woman to monitor her health.
-If during pregnancy a woman suffers infectious diseases, such as herpes, or, even worse, a woman consumes drugs, alcohol, then pathologies are most often inevitable.
-The blood circulation in the brain of the fetus is inadequate, as a result of which some of the brain cells die and formations such as a cyst appear.
-But there are varieties of cysts in babies that are life-threatening.
+If during pregnancy a woman suffers from infectious diseases, such as herpes, or, even worse, a woman consumes drugs or alcohol, then pathologies are most often inevitable.
+Blood circulation in the brain of the fetus is inadequate, as a result of which some brain cells die and formations such as cysts appear.
+But there are types of cysts in infants that are life-threatening.
 For example, subependymal cyst.

 Diagnostics

 The most common and reliable diagnostic method is magnetic resonance imaging.
-An adult is referred for an MRI if there are no contraindications for this.
-This type of diagnosis gives a complete picture of the cyst of the head, the size of the formation, the number, location and degree of danger are determined.
-For children under one year old, it will be enough to undergo an ultrasound examination (ultrasound), since the spring that has not yet been overgrown allows this to be done.
-In addition to MRI, other additional diagnostic methods may also be shown to compile a complete picture of the disease.
+An adult is sent for an MRI if there are no contraindications for this.
+This type of diagnosis gives a complete picture of the scalp cyst, determining the size of the formation, quantity, location and degree of danger.
+For children under one year of age, it will be enough to undergo an ultrasound examination, since the fontanel, which has not yet become overgrown, allows this to be done.
+In addition to MRI, other additional diagnostic methods may also be indicated to provide a complete picture of the disease.

-1. Doppler: reveals violations in the blood supply, in areas where the cyst is localized.
+1. Doppler: detects disturbances in the blood supply in areas where the cyst is localized.

 2. An electrocardiogram (ECG) is necessary to detect pathologies in the heart.

-3. A blood test is needed to determine the quality of blood clotting and cholesterol levels;
+3. A blood test is necessary to determine the quality of blood clotting and cholesterol levels;

-4. Control of blood pressure to avoid new cerebral hemorrhages;
+4. Control blood pressure to avoid new cerebral hemorrhages;

-5. A biochemical blood test that can establish the presence of infectious diseases, including autoimmune ones.
+5. A biochemical blood test that can determine the presence of infectious diseases, including those of an autoimmune nature.

-Despite the good quality of the cyst of the head, its consequences can be deplorable.
-It is necessary to establish the disease in time and start timely therapy in order to avoid further growth and progression of the disease.
+Despite the benign nature of a scalp cyst, its consequences can be disastrous.
+It is necessary to identify the disease in time and begin timely therapy to avoid further growth and progression of the disease.

-Experts share three types of cysts.
-Consider them:
+Experts distinguish three types of cysts.
+Let's look at them:

 Treatment

-There are conservative (drug) and radical (by surgery) methods of treatment.
-Which one is chosen to eliminate the cyst or at least improve the patient's condition, only specialists decide.
+There are conservative (medicinal) and radical (surgical) treatment methods.
+Which one is chosen to eliminate the cyst or at least improve the patient’s condition is decided only by specialists.
 Sometimes there are cases when no type of treatment is required and the cyst resolves on its own.
-In any case, one must rely on the doctors and their decision.
+In any case, you must rely on doctors and their decision.

-Most often, in the treatment they resort to drug treatment, the purpose of which is to improve blood circulation and eliminate adhesions.
+Most often, treatment involves drug treatment, the purpose of which is to improve blood circulation and eliminate adhesions.
 Antiviral drugs and antibiotics are prescribed if an inflammatory process is detected.

 It is very important to keep your blood pressure normal to avoid new hemorrhages.
-Cholesterol-lowering drugs are also prescribed, the so-called statins, which prevent the formation of cholesterol plaques, and medications that can keep blood clotting normal.
+Cholesterol-lowering drugs, so-called statins, which prevent the formation of cholesterol plaques, and medications that can keep blood clotting normal are also prescribed.
 It is advisable to take drugs that supply the brain with glucose and also antioxidants.
-Drug treatment lasts an average of 10-12 weeks with a frequency of up to six months.
+Drug treatment lasts on average 10-12 weeks with intervals of up to six months.

-Surgical intervention is resorted to in extreme cases, when other methods of treatment are ineffective and there is a great threat to the life of the patient or a deterioration in the quality of life.
-Doctors weigh all the pros and cons before deciding on an operation, since any intervention in the brain is extremely dangerous.
-In any case, you need to trust the experts.
+Surgical intervention is resorted to in extreme cases, when other treatment methods are ineffective and there is a great threat to the patient’s life or deterioration in the quality of life.
+Doctors weigh the pros and cons before deciding on surgery, since any intervention in the brain is extremely dangerous.
+In any case, you need to trust the specialists.

-*Only subject to obtaining data on the patient's disease, a clinic representative will be able to calculate an accurate estimate for treatment.
+*Only upon receipt of data on the patient’s disease, a representative of the clinic will be able to calculate an accurate estimate for treatment.

-There are three types of brain surgery to remove the cyst:
+There are three types of brain surgery to remove a cyst:

-1. - is considered the most traumatic and difficult method.
-But this type of operation is the most effective for cystic formation, especially when the tumor is located in a hard-to-reach area of the brain.
+1. – is considered the most traumatic and difficult method.
+But this type of operation is most effective for cystic formations, especially when the tumor is located in a hard-to-reach area of the brain.

 2. .
 Doctors install a special drainage tube.
-Fluid inside the cyst flows out through this tube, after.
+The fluid inside the cyst flows out through this tube.
 But with this method of treatment, the likelihood of infection is high due to the open access of bacteria and viruses to the wound.

 3. Endoscopy.
-This type of surgical intervention is resorted to with easy accessibility of the cyst.
-A cyst is punctured and fluid is pumped out, after which the cyst resolves.
+This type of surgical intervention is used when the cyst is easily accessible.
+A puncture is made into the cyst and fluid is pumped out, after which the cyst resolves.
 The patient recovers quickly after surgery, which is the main advantage of endoscopy.

-Regardless of which method will be chosen for the treatment of head cysts, the main thing is its timely detection.
+Regardless of which method is chosen to treat a scalp cyst, the main thing is its timely detection.
 If you do not turn to specialists in time, such a terrible type of complication as hydrocephalus is possible, often leading to the death of the patient.

-brain cyst is a benign tumor located in the brain.
-A cyst in the form of a small ball filled with fluid can be located in any of the parts of the brain.
-The size and nature is determined by its location, the period of occurrence and its causes.
+Brain cyst– a benign tumor located in the brain.
+A cyst in the form of a small ball filled with fluid can be located in any part of the brain.
+The size and nature are determined by its location, period of occurrence and its causes.

-A cyst in the brain and its development may be due to various factors.
-Congenital cysts occur due to various abnormalities in the development of the fetus during pregnancy, trauma to the infant during childbirth or infection in utero, and are often diagnosed in premature babies.
+A cyst in the brain and its development can be caused by various factors.
+Congenital cysts arise as a result of various abnormalities in the development of the fetus during pregnancy, injuries to the baby during childbirth or infections suffered in utero, and are often diagnosed in premature infants.

 The appearance of a cyst can be caused by injuries, blows and concussions.
-Diseases such as vascular atherosclerosis, which causes deterioration of blood flow and the development of coronary disease, or tissue necrosis contributes to the formation of cysts.
-Hemorrhages caused by various causes, diseases that cause inflammation in the brain tissues, degeneration of brain cells, often accompanied by mental disorders or their dystrophy: all this leads to the appearance of tumors of various localization.
+Diseases such as vascular atherosclerosis, which causes deterioration of blood flow and the development of coronary artery disease, or tissue necrosis contributes to the formation of cysts.
+Hemorrhages caused by various causes, diseases that cause inflammation in brain tissue, degeneration of brain cells, often accompanied by mental disorders or dystrophy: all this leads to the appearance of tumors of various locations.

-The tumor may appear as a side effect after surgical operations on the cranial cavity; in the postoperative period, it is important to monitor such patients and conduct regular MRI examinations for them.
+A tumor can appear as a side effect after surgical operations on the cranial cavity; in the postoperative period, it is important to monitor such patients and conduct regular MRI examinations.

 Classification of brain cysts and their symptoms